Durant served as Penn State's first Senior Woman Administrator from 1973-89

-Joyner served on the Pennsylvania Governor's Council on Physical Fitness and Sports and is Chairman of USA Football's Football Wellness Committee and has been an emeritus member of the American Orthopedic Society for Sports Medicine.
+Joyner served on the Pennsylvania Governor's Council on Physical Fitness and Sports and has served as Chairman of USA Football's Football and Wellness Committee and has been an emeritus member of the American Orthopedic Society for Sports Medicine.

-A Penn State offensive tackle from 1969-71, Joyner earned first-team All-America honors in his senior season and was a team co-captain.
-He was instrumental in helping the Nittany Lions earn a cumulative 29-4 record, including an 11-0 mark in 1969, with victories in the 1970 Orange and 1972 Cotton Bowls.
-Joyner also was a standout wrestler from 1970-72, earning All-America honors by finishing as the NCAA runner-up at heavyweight in 1971.
+An offensive tackle from 1969-71, Joyner earned first-team All-America honors his senior season and was a team co-captain.
+He was instrumental in helping the Nittany Lions compile a cumulative 29-4 record, including an 11-0 mark in 1969, with victories in the 1970 Orange and 1972 Cotton bowls.
+Joyner also was a standout wrestler from 1970-72, gaining All-America honors by finishing as the NCAA runner-up at heavyweight in 1971.